iyioon/im-cooked/docs/search.md

 ## Error Handling

-### Rate Limiting
-- If Gemini returns 429 error: "Too many searches, please wait"
-- Client should retry after 1 minute

 ### No Results
-- If grounding returns no URLs: "No recipes found"
+- If AllRecipes search returns no URLs: "No recipes found"
 - If all scrapes fail: Return empty array
 - If recipe detail fails: Show basic info only